Concrete closure list: The schools affected by crumbling RAAC so far

 What other buildings are at risk?

-The government is also rebuilding seven hospitals due to issues related to “extensive RAAC”, Mr Gibb revealed.
+The government is also rebuilding seven hospitals due to issues related to “extensive RAAC”, schools minister Nick Gibb revealed on Friday.

 Asked on BBC Breakfast if other public buildings could be affected, he said: “Right across the public sector, we are surveying the estate.